When Dog's Go Into Heat

 Within days her vulva and breasts swelled, and I noticed a few droplets of blood.
 She’d definitely gone into heat, and I needed to be careful.

-The general signs of dog going into heat are:
+The general signs of a dog going into heat are:

 1. Your dog’s vulva will look swollen or larger than normal.